 Offer sign-posting to other services which can help with your situation

 Provide clinical, legal or professional advice (even if we are qualified to do so)

 Read documents or lengthy emails prior to the appointment

 Offer therapeutic interventions

 Book an appointment

 Please email us at email@example.com with your availability and some information about what you would like to talk about.
-We will negotiate a time and platform for your appointment and then provide a link to make payment to the peer on our e-commerce platform.
+We will negotiate a time and platform for your appointment and then provide a means to make payment (either Paypal or bank transfer).
 Payment must be made in advance.